mweidner037/list-positions-formatting/README.md

 ## Concepts

-list-formatting implements the core of the [Peritext rich-text CRDT](https://www.inkandswitch.com/peritext/) (though it is not itself a CRDT).
+@list-positions/formatting implements the core of the [Peritext rich-text CRDT](https://www.inkandswitch.com/peritext/) (though it is not itself a CRDT).
 It uses many of Peritext's concepts, which the previous link describes in detail; here is a self-contained summary.

 ### Anchors